estebanmunchjones2019/nodemailer-form-article/Readme.md

 #### Starting a local emulator

-The moment of truth has come: it's time to see if our cloud functions works properly.
-Let's do it locally with a localemulator; run this in the terminal:
+The moment of truth has come: it's time to see if our cloud function works properly.
+Let's do it **locally with a local emulator**; run this in the terminal:

 ````bash
 firebase emulators:start --only functions
 ````

-After running the above command, we should be prompted with this:
+After running the command above, we should be prompted with this:

 ````bash
 ✔  functions[sendEmail]: http function initialized (http://localhost:5001/{your-project-name}/{server-location}/sendEmail).
 ````

-where `your-project-name` and `server-location` depends on how you set up the Firebase project at the step 1 of [Cloud function setup time!] section.
+where `your-project-name` and `server-location` depends on how you set up the Firebase project at the step 1 of [Cloud function setup time!](#cloud-function-setup-time) section.

-To know know more about the local emulator, check this [docs.](https://firebase.google.com/docs/functions/local-emulator)
+To know know more about the local emulator, read these [docs.](https://firebase.google.com/docs/functions/local-emulator)

 #### Using Postman

-To test the cloud function running locally on `http://localhost:5001/{your-project-name}/{server-location}/sendEmail` , we're gonna open [Postman](https://www.postman.com/), which is a software that let us call endpoints and test them individually.
+To test the cloud function already running locally on `http://localhost:5001/{your-project-name}/{server-location}/sendEmail` , we're gonna open [Postman](https://www.postman.com/), which is a software that let us call endpoints and test them individually.
 You can download it [here](https://www.postman.com/downloads/).

 Follow these steps to test the cloud function: